joel-chu/vue3-vite-jsx/README.md

 ```

 Vuex works little bit different from pinia, using the `mapState` and `mapMutations` makes
-them available in the JSX template.
+them available in the JSX template automically without the need to export from `setup`.

-## @TODO Higher Order Component (View)
+## @TODO Higher Order Component

 This is what the final assembly of all the components put together,
-and the top level component govern what this components collection (View) does.
+and the top level component govern what this components collection (could call it a View) does.
 In here, I think we could also call it a Provider / Consumer pattern, the top level component
 provide the necessary data and the child component only dealing with the presentation and user interaction.
 When using with router, this is what normally refer to as a Page or Route.